East Nashville Hope Exchange Board of Directors

 Cole D. Rogers, Esq: Cole Rogers is an associate attorney with Bednarz & Bednarz.
 His practice focuses primarily on complex plaintiff litigation in the fields of medical malpractice and product liability.
 He is very active within the Tennessee Bar Association and serves as the Nashville District Representative for the Young Lawyers Division.

-Joseph Taylor: Joseph Taylor is a physician who has practiced Family Medicine and Geriatrics in Hendersonville, TN for over 30 years.
+Joseph Taylor, M.D.: Joseph Taylor is a physician who has practiced Family Medicine and Geriatrics in Hendersonville, Tennessee, for over 30 years.
 He is married to his partner of 27 years, Barry Baird; they have 3 adult children.
 He has been a member at St Ann's for over 25 years and has been active in supporting ENHE since its inception.
 His hobbies include bridge, travel, and hiking.

 Kevin Wisniewski: Kevin Wisniewski is an executive producer at WTVF/NewsChannel 5 and is a graduate of the University of Florida's College of Journalism and Communications.
 He has previously worked at the Boston Herald and WFXT in Boston, and has been honored with numerous national journalism awards for his work.
 Kevin is a resident of East Nashville and also serves as a board member of the Lockeland Springs Neighborhood Association.

 the Hon.
 Joe P. Binkley, Jr. in Nashville.
 He attended Loyola University New Orleans for undergrad and, after working in the music business for a number of years, attended law school at Ole Miss.
 He loves exploring Nashville’s growing culinary and brewing communities, as well as catching as many concerts as he can.
 He has lived in East Nashville since 2015.